Tsaghkadzor: Geography

-Tsaghkadzor is located 50 kilometers north of the capital Yerevan and 3 kilometers east of the provincial centre Hrazdan.
+Tsaghkadzor is located 5 km northwest of the provincial capital Hrazdan and 58 km northeast of the capital Yerevan.
 Surrounded with alpine meadows, the town is situated on the southeastern slope of Mount Teghenis, at a height of 1841 meters above sea level.
 Tsaghkadzor is surrounded by the Tsaghkunyats mountain range from the west, and the town of Hrazdan from the east.

 Summers in Tsaghkadzor are characterized with mild climate, while winters are cold and snowy.

 Demographics

 Culture

 Tsaghkadzor has a cultural palace and a public library.
-The day of Tsaghkadzor is celebrated annually on October 3.
+The city day of Tsaghkadzor is celebrated annually on October 3.